 American Airlines Federal Credit Union FAQHere are the answers to some commonly asked questions about American Airlines Federal Credit Union.

-- Is American Airlines Federal Credit Union FDIC insured?
+- Is American Airlines Credit Union FDIC insured?

-- American Airlines Credit Union is not insured by the FDIC.
-Instead, deposits are protected up to $250,000 by the National Credit Union Share Insurance Fund.
+- American Airlines Federal Credit Union is insured for up to $250,000 by the equivalent of the FDIC for credit unions, known as the National Credit Union Share Insurance Fund.